confident-software-delivery/resources/README.md

 ### GitLab CI/CD

-#### Core concepts
+#### Core concepts: stages & jobs

 A (deployment) **pipeline** consists of groups of **jobs** that get executed in **stages** (batches).

-[**Stages**](https://docs.gitlab.com/ee/ci/yaml/README.html#stages) allow to group jobs so they can be executed in parallel.
+- [**Stages**](https://docs.gitlab.com/ee/ci/yaml/README.html#stages) allow to group jobs so they can be executed in parallel.
 If they all succeed, the pipeline moves on to the next stage.

-[**Jobs**](https://docs.gitlab.com/ee/ci/yaml/README.html#jobs) run independently from each other and are executed within the environment of a so-called _Runner_.
+- [**Jobs**](https://docs.gitlab.com/ee/ci/yaml/README.html#jobs) run independently from each other and are executed within the environment of a so-called _Runner_.

 #### How to set up a pipeline in your GitLab project?

-All what you need is a `.gitlab-ci.yml` file mplaced at the root of your repository to specify how the project should be built.
+All what you need is a `.gitlab-ci.yml` file placed at the root directory of your repository to specify how the project should be built.

 What should you include there?
-Time to deep into some of the resources below.
+Time to dive into some of the resources below.

 #### Related GitLab documentation